My favorite musical

 The spoiler-free highlights

-2. Extraordinary acting.
-Darren's stiff robotic physical acting contrast so well with Helen's natural poise.
+- Extraordinary acting.
+Darren's stiff robotic physical acting contrasts so well with Helen's natural poise.

-5. Outrageously cool set design.
-The sliding mechanisms to create physical visual aperture is so cool.
-Though I can see how technical difficulties would plague this show, it doesn't seem easy to maintain.
+- Outrageously cool set design.
+The sliding mechanisms to create physical visual aperture are so cool.
+That said, I can see how technical difficulties would plague this show.
+It's a lot of moving parts to maintain.

 Spoilers ahead

-I unfortunately can't explain my favorite part without spoiling the plot.
+I unfortunately can't explain my favorite parts without spoiling the plot.
 If you have the chance to see it live in NYC, please go do so at your nearest convenience.

 I know this will be inaccessible to many people though.
 So as an alternative before they release pro-cam footage to view online, at least for now there's a YouTube video called "two robots fall in love in jeju island the musical" with a shakycam bootleg recording.
 I'm only telling you this to motivate you to see it in person though!
 I promise you it's worth it.